Our Team

 Isabelle Boucher, Psy.D.

-Butcher, Isabelle (2020).
+Boucher, Isabelle (2020).
 “History of childhood trauma and mental orientation in mothers of very young children reported for maltreatment” Thesis.
 Montreal, Quebec, Canada.
 University of Quebec in Montreal, PhD in psychology.

 Valerie Losier, Ph.D.
-Shrink.D.
+Psy.D.

 Losier, Valerie (2019).
 “International adoption of children with a cleft palate: studies on the socio-emotional adaptation of the child and parental sensitivity” Thesis.
 Montreal (Quebec, Canada), University of Quebec in Montreal, PhD in Psychology.